[Updated April 24, 2023]

-If you can only make time to visit one Blue Ridge waterfall, make it Long Creek Falls.
+If you can only make time to visit one of the Blue Ridge waterfalls, make it Long Creek Falls.

 10. Take a Blue Ridge Mountains Food Tour

-When I first visited Blue Ridge, Georgia more than 20 years ago, there was no culinary scene there to speak of.
+When I first visited Blue Ridge GA more than 20 years ago, there was no culinary scene there to speak of.

 Thankfully that’s changed dramatically over the past decade.
 And the Blue Ridge Mountains Food Tour is a great way to discover the best restaurants the city has to offer.

 The company offers three tours to choose from– the Fabulous Foodie Tour, Raise Your Glass Tour (focused on wine/spirits), and the Sugar High Tour.
 Each lasts around 3 hours, includes 5-6 stops, and includes tastings of every restaurant/brewpub you visit.